Chris Whitehouse (Weed)

 the squat eventually took over half the street and housed 100 people -- while there i got heavily involved in The Warehouse, a big free space for gigs and other events -- spent the last summer there in my treehouse, built in back garden of house i'd been squatting which the developers had bulldozed -- i kept in touch with Cliff and Jonathan via the All London Squatters meetings which were held in Central London -- the squat lasted 4 yrs, tho for a year of that i was in the States, initially working at the Brooklyn Children's Museum, followed by lots of travelling all over North America, then back to NYC for a spell, spending some time hanging out at Come!Unity Press, which provided free printing facilities for movement groups

-after Grosvenor Road i went to Dooey, in Donegal, the NW coast of Ireland, with a few others from the squat, following my heart -- dome, caravans, chickens, lots of wind & rain -- did a trip down to the South West with Dominic and his then partner Jan who'd been visiting, and saw Brennan and Anna -- Brennan was doing restoration work down Waterford way -- and Anna was with a new partner and had several children and a herd of wild horses free-ranging over 150 acres of steep hillside in Kerry(?)
+after Grosvenor Road i went to Dooey, in Donegal, the NW coast of Ireland, with Angie and Bill, following my heart -- dome, caravans, chickens, lots of wind & rain -- did a trip down to the South West with Dominic and his then partner Jan who'd been visiting, and saw Brennan and Anna -- Brennan was doing restoration work down Waterford way -- and Anna was with a new partner and had several children and a herd of wild horses free-ranging over 150 acres of steep hillside in Kerry(?)

 went to a party held by Scratch in Brighton in 2001(?), and met up again with Seamus and Dominic -- in April '03, i went to the opening of an exhibition by Cliff held in the Guardian Newsroom and managed to have a brief chat with him despite all the goings on (the drawings were great, many of them from illustrations published in various newspapers and books and magazines during the last ten years); and in July '04 we met up in Richmond on a gorgeous summer day for a leisurely stroll along the Surrey Bank of the Thames as far as Ham House, reminiscing about Eel Pie days and discussing the ways of the world -- there was a Grosvenor Road Reunion in September 2007, and there i was, in Twickenham, sitting round an open fire again with Australian Martin, Dominic, LB, Jeremy, Scratch and Seamus!